-Global Head of Value Creation and UK Head of Transaction Services, PwC United Kingdom
+Global Head of Value Creation and UK Transaction Services Leader, PwC United Kingdom

 I’ve been working in the deals market for over 20 years, the last 16 of them at PwC.
 Before that I was CFO of a business which made a number of acquisitions, and I’ve also worked as investment director in Private Equity.
 Since I’ve been at PwC I’ve focused on transactions that involve complex global divestitures and integrations, so my expertise is in a certain type of deal, rather than one sector or market.
 The most high-profile deals I’ve worked on have been with Roche, GSK/Novartis, ThomsonReuters, Anglo American, Rio Tinto Alcan, and, most recently, Bain Capital.

 My first big deal with Roche was the 2004 sale of their over-the-counter drugs business.
 That took 18 months of redesigning the operating model and separation planning, and involved both trade and PE buyers.
 The ThomsonReuters merger was more about reviewing the synergies that had been identified in the pre-deal work, to ensure they stood up to public and regulatory scrutiny, and could actually be delivered.
 That was followed by RioTinto’s $44bn purchase of Alcan in 2007.
 I worked on the synergy review done before the bid, and then the disposals of legacy Alcan businesses that were required after it.
 At the time, it was the biggest global divestiture plan ever done – there were eight businesses up for sale across multiple sectors and more than 26 countries, and I advised on seven of them.
 I worked on the recent asset swap between Novartis and GSK, again reviewing the expected synergies.

 I’ve also worked on M&A options analysis – one in particular proved how much more value was hidden within the business.